Taiko2k/Tauon/docs/guide.md

 Basic usage guide.
 Updated for v2.1.5
 ===========

 Player is based around disposable playlists, and makes the assumption that folders are albums.
-Searching, sorting and filtering is applied to individual playlists and not derived from a centeral database.
+Searching, sorting and filtering is applied to individual playlists and not derived from a central database.
 Before any sorting applied by the user, tracks are displayed in the order they are imported, typically representing the underlying file structure.

 For best experience you will need an organized and structured music library, with each album in its own folder.